snotskie/ttrpg/site/src/characters.md

 **💕 Heart:** Speaking with passion, understanding others, reading emotions, playing music improvisationally.
 With a high Heart Stat you understand others' intentions easily and can act accordingly.
 With a low Heart Stat others maybe just aren't as enthused about your interests as you are

-**🩹 Home:** Protecting yourself and loved ones, taking hits, tending to wounds, haggling, survival skills, cooking, navigating towns and dwellings, remaining calm, staying alert, coming prepared.
+**🩹 Home:** Protecting yourself and loved ones, taking hits, tending to wounds, shopping, scavenging, survival skills, cooking, navigating towns and dwellings, remaining calm, staying alert, coming prepared.
 With a high Home Stat you can easily be depended upon in situations both mundane and dire.
-With a low Home Stat your estimates of health and money matters might frequently be off or you always seem to always misplace items
+With a low Home Stat your estimates of health and money matters might frequently be off or you seem to always misplace items

 **👿 Hurt:** Nerve and willingness to inflict harm on others.
 With a high Hurt Stat you can easily steel your resolve when the time calls for violent answers.
 With a low Hurt Stat your caring for others' well-being seems to extend even to your enemies